 We know from newsrooms using our Metrics for News program that accountability journalism — holding institutions of power to account through reporting — is a top driver of audience engagement.
 It also heightens reader trust, as audiences learn that their local newsrooms are looking out for their interests.

-Try these API resources for improving accountability journalism and fact-checking:
+Try these API resources for improving accountability journalism:

 - Learn how journalists can change the way they build stories to create organic news fluency.